African Elephant Giant Teeth In Black and White

 Discover the story about African Desert Elephants or African leopard Photography.
 Leopards are quite elusive animals, but with a portion of luck, you may encounter one on your self-drive safari.

-More wildlife fine art black and white photos of landscape and wild animals pictures can be found in my blog & news in the category Fine Art Photography
+More wildlife fine art black and white photos of landscape and wild animals pictures can be found on the page of Fine Art Photography

 You might be interested in African Landscape Photographs, go, have a look.